 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-Solving a linear equation is pretty straightforward.
-Solving a quadratic equation requires more work.
-Fortunately, there are a number of methods for solving quadratic equations.
+In contrast to solving a linear equation, solving a quadratic equation requires a few more steps.
+However, there are a number of methods for solving quadratic equations.
 One of the most widely used is the quadratic formula

-When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
+Solving a quadratic equation will always result in 2 solutions for x.
+These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Under extraordinary circumstances, the two roots may have the same value, meaning there will only be one solution for x.
+Under extraordinary circumstances, both roots may equal each other, producing one solution for x.

 You may be asking yourself, "Why is this stuff so important?"
-Quadratic equations are needed to calculate answers to many real-world problems.
-For example, to compute the path of an accelerating object would require the use of s quadratic equation.
+Quadratic equations are needed to compute answers to many real-world problems.
+For example, to calculate the path of an accelerating object would require the use of s quadratic equation.

 The term "quadratic" comes from the Latin word quadratum,